Peak District Yoga & Nutrition Retreat

 We created a timetable of twice-daily yoga and nutrition workshops but you can do as much or as little as you wish.

-We want you to have a weekend for you so if you’d rather have a lie-in than wake up for morning yoga then we are totally cool with this.
+We want you to have a weekend for you so if you’d rather have a lie-in than wake up for morning yoga then we are totally cool with this. -

 Yes, but please give us sufficient notice.

-Eva works closely with local, organic farms and some artisan producers to curate a menu that focuses on seasonal, high-quality produce.
+Eva works closely with local, organic farms and some artisan producers to curate a menu that focuses on seasonal, organic, high-quality produce.

 Menus are usually put together 4 weeks prior to the retreat date so it’s essential that we know your dietary preferences in advance.

-Please email eva@wholefoodwarrior.co.uk if you have specific allergies or dietary preferences.
+Please email eva@wholefoodwarrior.co.uk if you have specific allergies or dietary preferences. -

-All of the food is curated and cooked by Eva.
-She is a nutritionist so you can expect perfectly balanced meals but with tonnes of flavour.
+She is a nutritionist but also has tastebuds and enjoys food so you can expect perfectly balanced meals but with tonnes of flavour.

 - A pre-yoga morning smoothie